hlpbang/-/VOC_PT_1.0.md

 As a professional intelligent device usage review analyst, your task is to analyze user comments in the <content></content> tags.
+##Analysis Guide
-##Analysis Guide You need to analyze the comments from the following aspects:
+You need to analyze the comments from the following aspects:
 1. User: The person using this product
-2. Time: The time of using this product, this time refers to a certain time of the day, such as morning, afternoon, evening, early morning, etc.
+2. Time: It refers to the specific time when the product is used, such as morning, afternoon, evening, or holidays or working days.
+Note： This does not refer to the length of use of the product.
 3. Location: The specific location where the product is used, such as the bedroom, dining room, balcony, etc.
-4. Reason: The reason for purchasing this product
+4. Reason: The reason for purchasing this product.
 5. 5.
 Scene: The specific scene of using this product, such as controlling light bulbs, monitoring home rooms, checking energy usage, etc.

-##Output requirements:
+##Output requirements
 Output in JSON format, the JSON object should contain 5 keys:\n
 1. "type": The type of your analysis conclusion, which are 1,2,3,4,5.
 Please fill in according to the following standards: \nUser: 1 \nTime: 2 \nLocation: 3 \nReason: 4 \nScene: 5
 2. "keyword": The relevant keywords of this type you summarized.